-Large Vans Are More Dangerous Than Other Passenger Vehicles
+Why Are Large Passenger Vans More Dangerous Than Other Kinds of Vehicles?

 Warning Signs of a Dangerous Passenger Van

 Sometimes, there’s nothing you can do to avoid a crash.
-However, before you or loved one ride in a large van, look for these problems:
+However, before you or loved one ride in a large van, look for these potential hazards:

 Poor maintenance of a passenger van’s tires, brakes, and other safety systems can cause collisions and rollovers.
 If you have concerns about the vehicle’s safety, ask the operator whether he or she checks the tire pressure on a weekly basis and when it was last inspected by a mechanic.

 When passenger vans are fully loaded, the seating arrangements tend to place excessive weight on the rear tires.
 If the tires have been used beyond their estimated life (even if the tread depth is good) or if they are underinflated, the pressure can cause a blowout.

 The NHTSA published an eye-opening study many years ago that found: